Understanding Teradata Locking: Types and Granularity

 [{NOWAIT}

-NOWAIT is optional and means the SQL statement will be aborted if the desired lock is unavailable.
+The NOWAIT option is optional; when specified, the SQL statement will end immediately if the desired lock is unavailable.

 Locking Summary